Supervised Reward Inference: Theoretical Results

-The proof follows three steps: \textbf{1)} show that SRI's inferred reward function almost surely converges uniformly over the state space to the expectation of the posterior reward; \textbf{2)} show that maximizing return under the expectation of the posterior reward is equivalent to maximizing expected return under the posterior; \textbf{3)} show that SRI's uniform convergence in reward accuracy causes its optimal policies to also converge to optimal performance.
-(Note that all convergence discussed here is almost sure.)
+\begin{proof}[Proof sketch] The proof outlines three main steps: 1) Uniform Reward Convergence: SRI's inferred reward converges uniformly to the expected posterior reward.
+2) Optimality of the Mean: Maximizing return under this mean is equivalent to maximizing expected return under the posterior.
+3) Policy Convergence: Uniform reward convergence implies that the optimal policies for SRI's reward functions achieve optimal performance.
+Note that all convergence is almost sure.

-\textbf{1)} To show uniform convergence of SRI's inferred reward functions over the state space, we first show pointwise convergence.
-First, boundedness of the reward function and the function family lets us conclude that the loss function is Glivenko-Cantelli, and so converges uniformly over parameters.
-Thus, any convergent subsequence of our sequence of parameters converges to an optimal $\theta$, and so our sequence of parameters must also converge to an optimal $\theta$.

-Next, to conclude uniform convergence of SRI's reward functions over the state space, we use the assumption of equicontinuity of $\{f_\theta\}$ to apply the Arzel\`a-Ascoli theorem, which establishes that any convergent sequence of parameters has a subsequence that is uniformly convergent over the state space.
-The desired result then follows by iterated application of Arzel\`a-Ascoli on any non-uniformly-convergent subsequence in our sequence of parameters.
-We therefore conclude that SRI's inferred reward functions converge uniformly over the state space to the expectation of the posterior reward function.
+Step 1: \textbf{Reward Convergence}.
+First, pointwise convergence is shown.
+Boundedness (of rewards and function family) implies a Glivenko-Cantelli loss, ensuring uniform convergence across \textit{parameters} to an optimal $\theta$.
+Then, equicontinuity of $\{f_\theta\}$ and the Arzel\`a-Ascoli theorem provide uniform convergence across \textit{states and on-support trajectory inputs} for a reward function subsequence.
+This extends to the full sequence, proving uniform parameter-wise and input-wise convergence to the expected posterior reward.

-\textbf{2)} To show that SRI's limit is the correct maximization target for imitation policies, we generalize a tabular result by \citet{Ramachandran2007bayesian}.
-Concretely, we use Fubini's Theorem and the Bounded Convergence Theorem to prove that maximizing expected return under the reward posterior is equivalent to maximizing return under the expectation of the reward posterior.
+Step 2: \textbf{Optimality of the Mean}.
+We generalize a result by \citet{Ramachandran2007bayesian}.
+Using Fubini's Theorem and Bounded Convergence, we show maximizing return under the expected posterior reward equals maximizing expected return under the full posterior.

-\textbf{3)} Finally, because the MDP's returns are bounded, and because we can uniformly bound SRI's deviation from the expected reward posterior across all states, we can also bound the deviation of SRI's predicted \textit{returns} across all policies.
-As the quantity of data increases, this return deviation decreases.
-Therefore, SRI's optimal policies approach optimality with respect to the expectation of the reward posterior, and hence expected optimality with respect to the reward posterior.
+Step 3: \textbf{Policy Convergence}.
+Bounded MDP returns and uniform reward convergence (from Step 1) allow bounding the deviation of SRI's predicted returns across policies.
+This return deviation shrinks with more data.
+Therefore, SRI's optimal policies approach optimality with respect to the expected posterior reward, achieving expected optimality under the full reward posterior. \end{proof}